keptn/keptn.github.io/content/community/_index.md

 ❌ This is not a good place to submit bug reports 🐞 .
 Please [open an issue](https://github.com/keptn/keptn/issues) instead so the Keptn maintainers & developers can take care of it.

+## Meetings

+We are hosting monthly [Keptn user groups](./meetings/) and weekly [Keptn community/developer meetings](./meetings/).
+Find the details in the corresponding sections.

+## Community Portal

+The Keptn community has a chapter on the [CNCF Community Portal](https://community.cncf.io/keptn-community/).
+This chapter is used for Keptn meetings and other events hosted by the community.
+Please join the chapter and register for the events!

 ## Newsletter